 Late or missed work is not accepted.

-Cheating includes, but is not limited to, (1) use of any unauthorized assistance in taking quizzes, tests or examinations; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems or completing other assignments; or (3) the acquisition of tests or other academic materials belonging to the university faculty or staff without permission.
+Cheating includes, but is not limited to, (1) use of any unauthorized assistance in taking quizzes, s or examinations; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems or completing other assignments; or (3) the acquisition of s or other academic materials belonging to the university faculty or staff without permission.

 Plagiarism includes, but is not limited to, the use of, by paraphrase or direct quotation without correct citation in the text and on the reference list, the published and unpublished works of another person.
 Students may NOT submit papers and assignments that they have previously submitted for this or other courses.
 The use of materials generated by agencies engaged in “selling” term papers is also plagiarism.